FDNS(1) fdns man page FDNS(1)

 --log-timeout=minutes

-Amount of time queries are kept for monitoring, default 10 min‐
+Amount of time queries are kept in the log for monitoring pur‐

 Example: